 Do you spend the majority of your day at your desk?
 And do you find it difficult to concentrate throughout the day?
-There’s a simple solution to improve your productivity and focus.
+There’s a simple solution to improve your productivity and focus: The Pomodoro method.

 The idea is simple: I want to get more done in the same amount of time.
 I’m not looking for shortcuts or hacks, so I have to do less work.
 I don’t mind working.